What is an Academic Rep?

 Academic Reps are students who collect feedback and speak on behalf of other students to help make your University education and experience the best it can be!

 Academic Reps are elected to their role by students on their course, or in their department.
 This means they have been chosen as the best person to take a lead on voicing student feedback to staff within their department, the University or the Students’ Union.

-Being an academic rep is a simple, but important role which only takes up to 1-2 hours of your time per week.
+An Acadmeic Rep is a simple but important role, which on average takes up just 1-2 hours of your time per week!
+Easy!

 Why should I become an Academic Rep?